Thwarting COVID-19 Claims Fraud

 When people desperately need money the means to get it become very creative.
 Carriers now see a simultaneous increase in BI claims and a drastic drop in casualty auto claims.
 If the fraudulent claim door is closed in one area it may be open in another.

-This article is based on a recent conversation with West Bend Mutual Insurance’s Director of Claims, Tom Hawkins, and FRISS Global VP of Products Dan Gumpright.
-Watch their conversation any time.
+This article is based on a recent conversation with West Bend Mutual Insurance’s Director of Claims, Tom Hawkins, and Insurance Expert Dan Gumpright.